radekg/istio-vms/README.md

 #### checking vm to mesh connectivity

-In a shell on a VM `ubuntu@vm-istio-etxernal-workload`:
+In a shell on a VM `ubuntu@vm-istio-external-workload`:

 ```sh
 curl -v helloworld.sample.svc:5000/hello